RYA Training Centre Logo

 What to bring.

-Bring a sleeping bag, pillow and clothes suitable for the vagaries of Scottish weather, including a hat (and spare).
+Bring a warm sleeping bag, pillow and clothes suitable for the vagaries of Scottish weather, including a hat (and spare).
 Waterproofs (oilees) and sea boots are essential.
-These can be hired if you wish.
+On Largs-based courses, waterproofs and boots can be hired locally if you do not have your own.
 Shoes should have a good grip on sloping decks - deck shoes or most trainers are fine.
+You may wish to bring slippers for foot comfort in the evening.
 Don't forget toiletries, a towel, sun cream (we can always hope) and any personal medications, but try to keep it all down to one soft bag.

 Lifejacket /harnesses and all safety gear are supplied.